omphalos/crud-file-server/README.md

 Supported operations
 ====================

-**GET** returns a file's contents with the correct mime type, or else the contents of a directory as a JSON array.
+**GET** returns a file's contents with the correct mime type, or else the contents of a directory as html.

+**GET** http://localhost?dir=json returns directories as json instead of html.

 **PUT** can be used to write a file.